ReduceSum

 • Method 1: Binary tree accumulation is first performed on a repeat and then performed on the results of different repeats.

-Assume that the source operand is 128 data elements of the half type [data0, data1, data2, ..., data127], which can be computed in one repeat.
+Assume that the source operand is 128 data elements of the half type [data0, data1, data2, ..., data127], the computation can be completed in one repeat.
 The computation process is as follows:

 1. Add data0 and data1 to obtain data00, add data2 and data3 to obtain data01, ..., add data124 and data125 to obtain data62, and add data126 and data127 to obtain data63.